claudioametrano/UnFATE/README.md

 3. Set up file extensions: Sequencing data must be in files ending in _R(direction).fastq(.gz) or _SE.fastq(.gz).
 Assemblies must be in fasta files ending in .fna(.gz).

 4. Run UnFATE using the command line.
-In this example the TUTORIAL_DATASET archive (decompress it before starting), which is included in the UnFATE repository, will be used.
-This reduced dataset and reference sequences file only uses 12 UnFATE genes, assemblies file which only contain the target genes, TE and WGS fastq synthetycally generated from the same reduced assemblies.
+In this example the **TUTORIAL_DATASET.tar.gz** archive (unzip it before starting), which is included in the UnFATE repository, will be used.
+This reduced dataset and reference sequences file only uses 12 UnFATE genes, assemblies file which only contain the target genes, TE and WGS fastq artificially generated from the same reduced assemblies.
 Its olny purpose is to test the UnFATE pipeline before you start to work on your own data.
 It should complete the analyses in a reasonable time even on a laptop.
 Please check intermediate results, such as the pdf heatmap in the "fastas" folder.
-Check also the "final_trees" folder, which should contain a very simple phylogeny containing 18 tips from the tutorial dataset (one sample each of the main Pezizomycotina class from the assemblies, and the same samples from synthetic WGS or TE data) plus two _Letharia_ tips from the pre-mined database.
+Check also the "final_trees" folder, which should contain a very simple phylogeny containing 18 tips from the tutorial dataset (one sample each of the main Pezizomycotina class from the assemblies, and the same samples from simulated WGS or TE data) plus two _Letharia_ tips from the pre-mined database.
+Running time on 10 Xeon E5-2697v3 cores, about 11').
+For a more challengiong test run wich uses real (downlasampled) data, run the content of **TEST_Data_final.tar.gz**

-`python3 /path/to/UnFATE/UnFATE/main_wrap.py -b ./TUTORIAL_DATASET/12_Unfate_markers_aa.fasta -a ./TUTORIAL_DATASET/assemb_tutorial/ -w ./TUTORIAL_DATASET/WGS_tutorial/ -t ./TUTORIAL_DATASET/TE_tutorial/ -n Letharia -o ./output_wgs_te_ass_letharia -c 4 -f`
+`python3 /path/to/UnFATE/UnFATE/main_wrap.py -b ./TUTORIAL_DATASET/12_Unfate_markers_aa.fasta -a ./TUTORIAL_DATASET/assemb_tutorial/ -w ./TUTORIAL_DATASET/WGS_tutorial/ -t ./TUTORIAL_DATASET/TE_tutorial/ -n Letharia -o ./output_wgs_te_ass_letharia -c 4 -f -r -s`

   * Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux).
 Analyses with hundreds of samples should be run on high core number machines!
   * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from running main_wrap.py into \<logfile\> as well as printing it to the console.